paolomaccallini-hub/MetaME/README.md

 ## Abstract

 META_GWAS is an R-based pipeline for running a genome-wide association study (GWAS) meta-analysis of chronic fatigue syndrome (CFS) summary statistics.
 The workflow automates the downloading of five public summary statistics: DecodeME, Million Veteran Project, UK Biobank from the Neale Lab, UK Biobank from the European Bioinformatics Institute, and FinnGen.
 The files are then brought to a common ground by column renaming, lift-over to GRCh38 and allele flipping (when necessary).
 The pipeline writes the five munged summary statistics along with a merged file (GWAS_FULL.tsv.gz), including all the variants that appear at least in one of them, with the annotations (p-value, Beta, OR, N, etc.).
 Next, a meta-GWAS can be built from a subset of these five GWASs, specified by the user in a YAML file.
 In particular, I present here a meta-GWAS of 21,561 cases (European ancestry) built using DecodeME, MVP, and UK Biobank.
 Given the presence of different regression models across the summary statistics, the sample size-based method was employed to carry out the calculation of weighted Z scores for the variants of the meta-GWAS.
 The summary statistics are generated with respect to both GRCh38 and GRCh37.
 The latter was input to FUMA using the UK Biobank as the reference population to select candidate genes and perform tissue-level and cell-type analysis by FUMA's proprietary regression.
 Post-GWAS analysis revealed six risk loci, mapped to 41 candidate genes.
 Tissue-level regression associates ME/CFS with several brain regions, spanning the cerebellum, basal ganglia, and frontal cortex.
+Cell-type analysis reveals a significant regression between the genetic profile of the meta-GWAS (as defined by FUMA pipeline) and gene-expression in human neurons of the hippocampus, the Globus Pallidus, and the Amygdala.
+The regression with hippocampal neurons is confirmed in mouse brain.
 The main results of FUMA output are reported here, and the reader can explore and download the complete output at this link: [meta-GWAS analysis](https://fuma.ctglab.nl/snp2gene/666819).
 Fine-mapping of the meta-GWAS by a custom pipeline is undergoing and will be added to this repository.
 To date, this represents the biggest GWAS ever performed on ME/CFS patients.

 ## Methods